Notice: This page requires JavaScript to function properly.

 This can be a time-saving option when you want to commit all changes at once without going through the two-step process of staging and committing.

-Let’s now modify our test.txt file via appending a new line to it using the echo command:
+Modify the test.txt file by appending a new line to it with the echo command:

-Afterward, let's check the status of our working tree and staging area:
+Afterward, check the status of the working tree and staging area:

-The changes are not staged yet, however, we can skip the staging area and commit this change directly by running the following command:
+The changes are not staged yet, but you can skip the staging area and commit them directly by running the following command:

 As you can see, our commit is indeed successful.